jdonboch/acbmap-aws/README.md

 ## Hosted version

-This static map is hosted at the following location and currently displays the country locations of the 1200+ AWS Community Builders as of June 2021.
+This static map is hosted at the following location and currently displays the country locations of the 2300+ AWS Community Builders as of September 2022.

 http://acbmap.humbleg.com/aws/